Company: AMC Entertainment Inc.

 Planned IPO Amount: $450 million

-Lead Underwriters: JPMorgan Chase & Co., Goldman Sachs
+Lead Underwriters: J.P.
+Morgan, Goldman Sachs

 For the second time in less than three years, AMC Entertainment Inc. has filed to take itself public through an initial public offering.
-And similar to its previous attempt, this effort is aimed at strengthening the company’s balance sheet rather than generating returns for its backers.
+And similar to its previous attempt, this most recent effort is aimed at strengthening the company’s balance sheet rather than generating returns for its backers.

-Should the offering succeed, the company intends to use the new capital, along with some cash on hand, to repay $198.3 million in outstanding term loans and to retire all $240.8 million of its outstanding 12 percent senior discount notes due 2014.
+Should the offering succeed, the company intends to use the new capital, along with some existing cash on hand, to repay $198.3 million in outstanding term loans and to retire all $240.8 million of its outstanding 12 percent senior discount notes due 2014.

-The company did not disclose in its filing which exchange it plans to list on, how many shares it plans to sell, or the expected price range on a per-share basis.
+The company did not disclose in its filing which exchange it plans to list on, how many shares it plans to sell or the expected price range on a per-share basis.

 The AMC Entertainment offering is the latest of several similar moves by sponsor-backed companies hoping to tap the IPO market as a means of reducing leverage as opposed to providing windfalls to their equity backers.